Tag Archive for code examples

 run;

-The IF/STOP logic stops the data set read in its tracks so that only the header is accessed, saving the time otherwise used to read the data from data set.
+The IF/STOP logic stops the data set read in its tracks so that only the header is accessed, saving the time otherwise used to read the data from the data set.
 Using the SYMPUTX routine avoids the need to explicitly code a numeric to character transformation; it’s a SAS 9 feature, though.

 I’ll finish with the most succinct and efficient way of all: the use of macro and SCL functions.
-It’s my preferred option and you don’t need a SAS/AF licence to do it either.
+It’s my preferred option, and you don’t need a SAS/AF licence to do it, either.

 %let dsid=%sysfunc(open(work.test,in));